 The trading app you choose should offer a wide variety of exchanges for trading the stocks of different companies all over the world.

-A trading platform is software used by brokers to help traders access a market.
-Most brokers have their own proprietary trading software, but the most widely-used trading platforms are MetaTrader (MT4 and MT5) and cTrader.
+A trading platform is a software used by brokers to help traders access a market.
+Most brokers have their own proprietary trading software, but the most widely used trading platforms are MetaTrader (MT4 and MT5) and cTrader.

 Trading platforms can be web-based or application-based.
 A web-based platform requires you to trade through a browser online, while a trading app requires you to download and install the software on your device for trading.
 You can install this software on your mobile device or desktop.
 For example, you can access a web-based version of MT4 from your broker’s website or download and install the MT4 application on your smartphone and use it there.

 Desktop platforms are often web or downloadable applications available on desktop devices, while trading apps are mostly applications available on mobile devices, like your cell phone or tablet.